cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

     - Camera Roll
        - Should search be implemented?
        - Should desctiptions be included?
- - Close with changes protection - File Editor done but probably need to abstract
+ - Close with changes protection - review/improve closing a 'blank' editor window, Tags should be evaluated like they are in the tags control
- - Property Change Tracking - TitleSummarySlug done
+ - Property Change Tracking - TitleSummarySlug done, Tags done
  - Clean up the main window - split out context - consider creating a control?
  - Sorting needs better visual indicators
  - Folder Name in Lists needs to open in Explorer when clicked